 A few other contacts were heard that we weren’t able to get contact with, but otherwise the band seemed really quiet.
 I expected there to be dozens of stations heard while the antenna was pointing roughly south or southeast.
 So the bands seemed disappointingly quiet.
 I thought after previous days of VHF E-skip there’d be signals from all over England and even into Europe.

 It is annoying when you’re 5 or 6 QSOs in, and then every time you hear a signal and zero-in on it, it’s a callsign you’ve already worked.
 Nothing heard while pointing north or northwest into the Highlands or even Edinburgh, Fife or Glasgow.
+A couple of instances of hearing a QSO then both stations disappear into the QSB then never come back.
+We also heard what sounded like 2 simultaneous QSOs on the same frequency.

 I did spend some time sitting on a frequency and sending CQ calls but nothing heard back.